Frequently Asked Questions

 What are the goals of Genomics Education Partnership?

 The Genomics Education Partnership seeks to provide opportunities for undergraduate students to participate in genomics research.
+Students can start out simply learning about eukaryotic genes and genomes, and progress to a research project carried out as part of a regularly scheduled academic year class.

 What types of projects is GEP involved in?